fabiomux/jekyll-disqus-plugin/README.md

 *post_selector*
 : This is how the script will read the post data inside a paginator layout.

+*ui.layouts*/*counter.layouts*
+: A list of layouts where the two couple of tags will be printed.

+To disable the tags for specific pages or posts, the *no_disqus* field can be set up to true on the front matter of the specific post or page itself.

 By default, this addon associates a unique *ID* to each *post* using the related publishing date, but where needed, a *disqus_id* field can be declared in the front matter of the page.